 Page linking.
 A similar latex trick is the addition of links to open specified figures, tables, equations etc in cited publications.
 The macro is also given in example.tex.
 Rather like clicking/tapping blue items in Wikipedia pages to open the pertinent page directly, instead of the usual roundabout publisher way of jumping you to the reference list when you click/tap a citation, to let you find the ADS link there (if present), use that to open the pdf via ADS (if you are licensed), yet more roundabout for silly publishers via their website (even if you are licensed), flip through its pages to find the specified one, finally inspect the cited item - while with the jump and all this clicking/tapping you lost the sentence and page that you were reading and may have trouble returning there.
 Wikipedia-style direct page opening is much better!
 Example: when clicking/tapping Fig. 3 in “See Fig. 3 of Rutten et al. 1991” in a publication pdf made with this macro this direct linker opens the very page with that figure in your browser so that it can be inspected in parallel with the publication, not disturbing its reading.

 ADS taught me this trick in 2016 and made it survive its 2019 “classic” to “new” transition.
 It also survives arXiv and A&A pdf production, and can even survive at Springer.
 It works with the ADS bibcode for most publications with a full-text publisher pdf-symbol button with a green open-access dot on ADS serving the pdf directly.
-A&A and ApJ yield such buttons after one year, MNRAS after three years, but e.g., Springer publications never do even when they are open access.
-When there is none then use the ADS altcode for the arXiv version (also shown in example.tex) but often the classic ADS page opener does this itself.
+A&A and ApJ yielded such buttons after one year, from 2022 directly.
+MNRAS does after three years.
+Springer publications never do even when they are open access.
+When there is none you may use the ADS altcode for the arXiv version (also shown in example.tex) but often the classic ADS page opener does this itself.